MovieLabs/OMC/Docs/Overview/Introduction.md

 - The formal definitions of more structural and functional characteristics are underway, a working group for CG assets is being setup.

 ## How to use
-The tooling for JSON schema on occasion can be a little inconsistent in it's interpretation and application of the spec.
+The tooling for JSON schema on occasion can be a little inconsistent in its interpretation and application of the spec.
 Schema editors often use the $id field to resolve the schema (the spec specifically says there should be no expectation the $id be resolvable).
 When developing schema on local file system, this means file based paths must be used, which are not as desirable for deployment.

-The files in this repo therefore leave the $id field empty, the tooling then resolves relative references to other schemas from the current path, which works for development.
-If you are just browsing the schema we would suggest using the individual files, it is a little easier to find and view specific concepts.
+The files in this repo therefore leave the $id field empty.
+The tooling then resolves relative references to other schemas from the current path, which works for development.
+If you are just browsing the schema we would suggest using the individual files, which is a little easier for finding and viewing specific concepts.

 When deploying it makes sense to include the $id field.
 Included in the the ``/JSON-Schema/omc`` directory is a bundled version of the schema ``omcBundle.json``.
 If you plan on using the schema programmatically we suggest importing this.
 We use [AJV JSON Schema validator](https://ajv.js.org/) and [HyperJump](https://github.com/hyperjump-io/json-schema-validator).

-The examples use data from the MovieLabs internal POC project, these are generally arrays of entities.
+The examples use data from the MovieLabs internal POC project.
+These are generally arrays of entities.
 The schema is designed to validate a single instance, so be aware that if using these examples single instances should be used when testing, not an array of multiple instances.

 If you wish to explore this with an online validator, we suggest [HyperJump - JSON Schema Validator](https://json-schema.hyperjump.io/).
 Post the bundled schema into the schema window (left) and an example into the instance window (right).

 ## Contact and feedback
-Please provide feedback and send any suggestions and questions to <<<need email address, or team channel or something >>>
+Please provide feedback and send any suggestions and questions to ontology@movielabs.com